 For more information about how to use the data verification feature, see Configure a data verification task.

-Click Next: Configure Database and Table Fields to set the default values for ShardKey.
+Click Next: Configure Database and Table Fields to set the default value for the ShardKey.

-NoteIf the Number of Shard Keys for a Table Name (collection) is 0, this means the target collection does not contain a shard key and setting a default value is unnecessary.
+NoteIf the value of Number of Shard Keys for a Table Name (collection) is 0, the destination collection does not have a sharding key and you do not need to set a default value.

-NoteThe current Shard key default value type supports only string and int data types.
+NoteCurrently, Shard key default value type supports only string and int.

 Set the Default Value for the ShardKey.

-You must assign default values to all ShardKeys within the migration objects; failing to do so will trigger an alert during the Precheck phase and could potentially cause the task to fail.
+You must set default values for all ShardKeys in the objects to be migrated.
+Otherwise, a warning is reported during the Precheck step, and the task may fail.

 Save the task settings and run a precheck.